spacotto/grimoire/python/chapters/chapter034.md

         return MacCheckbox()
 ```

+>[!NOTE]
-Each factory is a self-contained unit.
+>Each factory is a self-contained unit.
 Adding a new platform means adding a new factory class and new product classes — existing code is untouched.

----

 ## Product Families